jcapalbo/jc_website/README.md

 jc_website
 ==========

-Hosting my simple AngularJS website here!

-I'm a web developer looking to sharpen my skills and utilize the awesome framework known as AngularJS.
+Trying to make my mark in the world by creating a pretty simple website and showing the world what I'm about.